-Talk to them, talk to them again, and then talk to them some more.
-I’m a realistic and modern mother – I didn’t make her promise not to drink or have sex.
+I’m a realistic and modern mother – I didn’t make her promise not to drink or have sex when she went to college.
 My rules centered around her personal safety and it was honestly my greatest fear.
 Any other mistake, not related to her personal safety, could be fixed, moved on from, or learned from.

 It doesn’t matter how smart teens are or how well they scored on the SAT or ACT.
 Good judgment isn’t something they can excel in, at least not yet.